-As directed by the Board at the June 18th board meeting, the District invited Requests for Proposals (RFP) for consideration in the selection of an Executive Search Consultant to assist the District in the process of recruitment and selection of a Chancellor.
+As directed by the Board at the June 18th board meeting, the District invited Reguests for Proposals (RFP) for consideration in the selection of an Executive Search Consultant to assist the District in the process of recruitment and selection of a Chancellor.
 Six search firms were invited to submit a proposal to perform Executive Search Consultant Services.
 The RFP was also advertised in the Press Enterprise on July 9th and 16th.
-The following three firms responded to the RFP and provided brief presentations to the Board on September 3, 2013.
+The following three firms responded to the RFP and will provide a brief presentation to the Board and answer questions.

-Association of Community College Trustees Narcisa Polonio, EVP for Board Services
+Association of Community College Trustees Narcisa Polanio, EVP for Board Services